German Village: Frank Fetch

-With the Village nearing complete destruction, Frank Fetch defied the common wisdom and purchased a house on S. Wall Street, determined to rebuild the neighborhood.
+With the Village nearing complete destruction, Frank Fetch defied the common wisdom and purchased a house on South Wall Street, determined to rebuild the neighborhood.
 Fetch would create the German Village Society.
 In June 1960, the society hosted the first Haus und Garten Tour, which attracted visitors and the local media to eight restored homes and two gardens.
 Today, the tour is one of the city's most popular events.
 Frank Fetch Park was named after him.

 Historic preservation

 Concerned citizens managed to save its historic architecture from demolition in the 1960s by lobbying for a local commission, the German Village Commission, to have power over external changes made to buildings and by getting the area listed on the National Register of Historic Places in 1975.
 As of 2009, the German Village Society has over 1,000 preservationists who maintain the historic quality of the buildings and neighborhood, and German Village is considered one of the most desirable areas to live in the city.
-More than 1,600 buildings have been restored since 1960 and it is credited as one of the world's premiere restoration districts.
+More than 1,600 buildings have been restored since 1960 and it is credited as one of the world's premier restoration districts.
 By the 1980s, the restoration was nearly complete.
 Today, it is the largest privately funded historic district on the National Register of Historic Places.

 Modern

 The area is mostly a residential neighborhood of sturdy, red-brick homes with wrought iron fences along tree-lined, brick-paved streets.

 The German Village Guest House has been recognized as one of the best in the Midwest by the New York Post, The Plain Dealer, and the St. Louis Post Dispatch, and positively reviewed by The Washington Post and The Tennessean.
 It was rated as the "Best Columbus Hotel 2010" by City Search.

-In 2007, German Village was recognized by the White House as a Preserve America Community.

 Oktoberfest

 German tradition has long reigned in the community in the form of an annual Oktoberfest festival.
 It originally took place in Schiller Park and has been held at various locations within the German Village neighborhood.
-Due to new development in the area, it now takes place at the Ohio State Fairgrounds / Ohio Expo Center.
-The festival was voted to be canceled in 2009, but the Schmidt (owners and operators of Schmidt's Sausage Haus) and Cox families stepped in to keep it running.
+Due to new development in the area, it now takes place at the Ohio Expo Center and State Fairgrounds.
+The festival was to be canceled in 2009, but the Schmidt (owners and operators of Schmidt's Sausage Haus) and Cox families stepped in to keep it running.

-A smaller Oktoberfest still goes on in the German Village itself, at the Germania Gesang und Sport Verein (Singing and Sports Club) at 543 South Front Street in the old Schlee Brewmaster's House and outdoor garden.
+A smaller Oktoberfest still goes on in German Village itself, at the Germania Gesang und Sport Verein (Singing and Sports Club) at 543 South Front Street in the old Schlee Brewmaster's House and outdoor garden.

-LGBTQ community
+LGBTQ+ Community

 Although German Village is an eclectic community, the area is known as a residential gay village.
 While there are no gay establishments within German Village, the neighboring Brewery District and Merion Village have several.